DzenanJupic/rustube/README.md

 println!("The video `{}` was viewed {} times.", title, view_count);
 ```

-For more examples, an overview of the blocking API looks at the [API documentation].
+For more examples, an overview of the blocking API have a look at the [API documentation].

 [API documentation]: https://docs.rs/rustube/